www.online-zanzibar.com offers the first single online point of reference for all travel-related business in Zanzibar

-3G Direct Pay Limited, African premier solution for online and mobile payments, has launched a new website which offers the first single online point of reference for all travel related business in Zanzibar, to interact on e-commerce, tourism, online payments, fraud and much more. https://www.online-zanzibar.com/ is an online hub for local businesses in Zanzibar to meet, network, and be part of an online business community.
+3G Direct Pay Limited, an African premier solution for online and mobile payments, has launched a new website that offers the first single online point of reference for all travel-related businesses in Zanzibar, to interact on e-commerce, tourism, online payments, fraud and much more. https://www.online-zanzibar.com/ is an online hub for local businesses in Zanzibar to meet, network, and be part of an online business community.

-Eran Feinstein, Managing Director, 3G Direct Pay Limited, who led on the development of the website commented:
+Eran Feinstein, Managing Director, 3G Direct Pay Limited, who led the development of the website commented:

 “The website’s user-friendly discussion platform aims to encourage local businesses to discuss the issues that matter in the region, develop partnerships and connect with complementary businesses both locally and internationally,” added Feinstein.
 “Other functions include a Blog, which will be updated regularly with articles that are timely and relevant to the members.”